rshubhankar11/Notes/Microservices/MicroserviceNote.md

 ```

 3. We have to create a git repo where we will store our application.yml file
-   for diffrent diffrent sping profile for example application-dev.yml and
+   for different different spring profile for example application-dev.yml and
    application-prod.yml
 4. config-server properties configuration: